North Korea says enters "state of war" against South

 "From this time on, the North-South relations will be entering the state of war and all issues raised between the North and the South will be handled accordingly," a statement carried by the North's official KCNA news agency said.

-KCNA said the statement was issued jointly by the North's government, ruling party and other organisations.
+KCNA said the statement was issued jointly by the North's government, ruling party and other organizations.

 The Seoul government said there was nothing in the North's latest statement to cause particular alarm.